SaulDoesCode/Crafter.js/README.md

 });
 ```

-If a bind does not exist it gets bound as a property of the gobal CraftScope Binds on `input` and `textarea` will set the property when the value changes
+If a bind does not exist it gets bound as a property of the gobal CraftScope Binds on inputs will set the property when the value changes

 ```html
 <textarea bind="truestory">